 specific metric or key.
 If metric data is unavailable for the detection, the type of

-anomalous protocol activity is displayed.
+anomalous protocol activity appears.

 Most of the data that you need to understand, validate, and investigate a detection appears on the detection detail page: tables of relevant metric data, record transactions, and links to raw packets.